admiraldao/vesting-merkle-distributor/README.md

 Starting from https://github.com/Uniswap/merkle-distributor/

-Updated to use Solidity 0.8 and hardhat
+* Updated to use Solidity 0.8 and hardhat

-Token vesting is in 8 bits (1/255th is minimum increment)
+* Extends the `claimed` bitmap from a single binary value per address to 8 bits per address, meaning that vesting can take place in 1/255th increments while still being highly gas efficient (Since 256/8 = 32 addresses share the same memory slot)

 ## Preparing the input
 Prepare a JSON file that maps addresses to the numeric (base 10) or string (base 16) number of tokens.
-See `example.json`.
+See `scripts/example.json`.

 ## Generating and Verifying the Merkle Root